mblaszczykowski/mblaszczykowski/README.md

 <h2 align="left">👨🏻‍💻 About me:</h2>

-- :computer: I’m interested in Python, creating GUI applications and these who are useful
+- :computer: I’m interested in making useful mobile and PC apps, websites and Python programming
 - :dart: I’m learning different Python modules to build bigger and bigger projects
 - :man_technologist: I am also a website designer and creator using Wordpress and Elementor, see https://mblaszczykowski.pl (for now site is only in my Polish language)
-- :trophy: I have designed and built more than 7 websites
-- :zap: My goal is to get familiar with TensorFlow and start creating own neural nets in near future because this topic fascinates me
+- :zap: I'm also focusing now on learning to create iOS and MacOS apps with SwiftUI
 - :rocket: Always ready to collaborate on web or programming projects and develop my skills